In this section

 You also need to be aware that if you provide key information about your product and its price in a commercial communication that enables a consumer to decide whether to purchase your product, you may be making an 'invitation to purchase' under the Consumer Protection from Unfair Trading Regulations 2008 (CPRs).
 For example, pages on your website displaying products that consumers can order, or prices on products in a shop, are likely to be 'invitations to purchase'.
 If you are advertising your business generally and no prices are supplied, this is unlikely to be an invitation to purchase.

 If you make an 'invitation to purchase', certain information becomes 'material information' (a term used in the CPRs) that the consumer needs to be given in order to make an informed choice.
 This includes the main characteristics of the product, your business details (including your trading name and geographical address) and information such as the price (including all taxes).
 You may breach the CPRs if you fail to give consumers the information they need to make an informed choice in relation to your product if this would cause, or be likely to cause, the average consumer to take a transactional decision they would not have taken otherwise.
-More information about your responsibilities under these Regulations can be found in the 'Consumer protection from unfair trading' guide.
+More information about your responsibilities under these Regulations can be found in the 'Protection from unfair trading' guide.

 Accepting an offer